r-lib/vctrs/README.md

 c(1, "x")
 #> [1] "1" "x"

-# vctrs is stricter, and only casts explicitly
+# vctrs is stricter, and requires an explicit cast
 vec_c(1, "x")
 #> Error: No common type for double and character